SharePoint/sp-dev-docs/docs/solution-guidance/Localize-UI-elements-sample-app-for-SharePoint.md

     // Load jQuery and if complete, load the JS resource file. var scriptUrl = "";
     var scriptRevision = "";
-    // iterate over the scripts loaded on the page to find the scenario2 script.
+    // Iterate over the scripts loaded on the page to find the scenario2 script.
 Then use the script URL to dynamically build the URL for the resource file to be loaded.
     $('script').each(function (i, el) {
         if (el.src.toLowerCase().indexOf('scenario2.js') > -1) {
             scriptUrl = el.src;